jpmckinney/copy_paste_pdf/README.md

 Most of the PDFs I work with contain no tables.
 In those cases I either:

 * Run `pdftotext filename.pdf` to convert the PDF to text, and write a script using regular expressions to parse the output.
-* Run `pdftotext -layout filename.pdf` to convert the PDF to text while preserving the text layout - very useful when working with two-column layouts.
+* Run `pdftotext -layout filename.pdf` to convert the PDF to text while preserving the text layout – very useful when working with two-column layouts.
-* Use [commercial software](http://reviews.reporterslab.org/search?q=&type=products&category=pdf-tools-2011-11-09) like Adobe Acrobat Pro to save the PDF to another format, usually Microsoft Excel.
+* Use [commercial software](http://reviews.reporterslab.org/search?q=&type=products&category=pdf-tools-2011-11-09) like Adobe Acrobat Pro to save the PDF to another format, usually Excel.
 * I recently learned that Apple's Automator has an `Extract PDF Text` action which performs well.

-For PDFs containing tables, I discovered that copy-pasting from Apple's Preview to Microsoft Excel worked better than all alternatives tested, including [Tabula](https://github.com/jazzido/tabula), for the PDFs I was interested in.
+For PDFs containing tables, I discovered that copy-pasting from Apple's Preview to Microsoft Excel worked better than all alternatives tested, for the PDFs I was interested in.

 ## Bugs?
 Questions?